amigavision/amigavision.github.io/vs.md

 ## Why AmigaVision?

-AmigaVision is not about having the largest collection of files — it’s about having the *right versions*, running *correctly*, with *minimal latency*, and *minimal time between power-on and play*.
+AmigaVision is not about having the largest collection of Amiga files — it’s about having the *right versions*, running *correctly*, with *minimal latency*, and *minimal time between power-on and play*.
 Our core design priorities are:

 ### ⏱️ Device Power On → Playable Game
 Time-to-fun matters.
 From power-on to interacting with a game, the entire startup path is designed to be short, deterministic, and free of unnecessary layers, configuration screens, splash screens, or guesswork.